If you've ever worked a desk job, you're well aware that after a week of staring at your computer, you can't wait for the excitement of a fun weekend.

 Agile workspace principles

-The principles of an agile workspace are simple: provide a space for employees where they can go no matter what their needs are - whether it's a quiet zone, a collaboration zone or something in between.
+The principles of an agile workspace are simple: provide a space for employees where they can go no matter what their needs are - whether it's a quiet zone, a collaboration space or something in between.

 Agile workspace benefits